-Throughout various parts of Thailand, fossilized remains of plants and animals have been found.
-These fossils include dinosaurs that date back to the Jurassic era as well as from late-Triassic and provide the oldest evidence of dinosaurs in all of Southeast Asia.
-Lampang Man, a Homo Erectus fossil which resembles early hominids was discovered in the Lampang area of Thailand and dates back some 1,000,000 - 500,000 years ago.
+Fossilized remains of plants and animals have been found throughout various parts of Thailand.
+These fossils include dinosaurs that date back to the Jurassic era, as well as from the late Triassic and provide the oldest evidence of dinosaurs in all of Southeast Asia.
+Lampang Man, a Homo Erectus fossil that resembles early hominids were discovered in the Lampang area of Thailand and dates back some 1,000,000 - 500,000 years ago.
 Bronze tools and other artifacts that have been unearthed show that there were human settlements in Thailand from 2100-200 BC, spanning the Neolithic Age to the Iron Age.

 By the middle of the 14th century, the kingdom of Ayutthaya was firmly established in the central plains.
 Despite periods of Burmese occupation, the kingdom existed until 1767.
 Ayutthaya sovereigns were absolute monarchs and were called god-kings.
 They began to exert their power over neighbouring Thai principalities and beginning in the 17th century, they began to make contact with Western countries.
 A Burmese invasion in 1767 signaled the end of the Ayutthaya kingdom.

 The Burmese occupation did not last long courtesy of a young general known as Phya Taksin.
 Along with his followers, Phya Taksin broke through Burmese lines and within seven months of the initial invasion, had driven Burmese forces out of Thailand.
 He moved the capital closer to the sea to facilitate foreign trade and to build up fortification against potential future Burmese attacks.
 When Ayutthaya fell in 1767, it left a lack of central power so General Taksin spent a great deal of time reuniting all the Thai provinces.